rodneyosodo/variational-quantum-classifier-on-heartattack/Notes/EDA.md

 ![Heart disease and ages](../Output/Figures/heartDiseaseAndAges.png)

+We can definitely see ad you age you are more prone to heart attack until age of 57 where your chances start reducing.
+At the age of 54 is the age where most people are liable to heart attack.

 ## Data cleaning
 1. We first change the column name or the target variables as it has ore spaces